Phuket property UK buyersBritish buyers Phuketbuy condo Thailand UKUK expat Phuket property

 • Contracts are typically in Thai (your lawyer provides translation and explanation)

-Power of Attorney: Most UK buyers complete the Land Department transfer via PoA — you sign the PoA in the UK before a UK notary and have it apostilled by the Foreign, Commonwealth & Development Office (FCDO).
+Power of Attorney: Most UK buyers complete the Land Department transfer via PoA, you sign the PoA in the UK before a UK notary and have it apostilled by the Foreign, Commonwealth & Development Office (FCDO).
 This is standard procedure for British buyers who cannot be in Phuket on transfer day.

-Visa options for UK buyers
+What Should You Know About Visa options for UK buyers?

-Best zones for UK buyers
+What Should You Know About Best zones for UK buyers?

 Bang Tao / Cherng Talay: Most popular premium zone for UK investment buyers.
 Close to Bang Tao Beach, beach clubs, and Boat Avenue (familiar Western retail and dining).
 Strong UK owner community.